On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Abstract

 \section{Abstract}

-We show the validity of two special cases of the four dimensional Minimal Model Program in characteristic $p>5$: for contractions to $\Q$-factorial fourfolds and in families over curves.
+We show the validity of two special cases of the four-dimensional Minimal Model Program in characteristic $p>5$: for contractions to $\Q$-factorial fourfolds and in families over curves (``semi-stable mmp'').
+We also provide their mixed characteristic analogues.
+As a corollary, we show that liftability of positive characteristic threefolds is stable under the minimal model program, and that liftability of three-dimensional Calabi-Yau varieties is a birational invariant.
 Our results are partially contingent upon the existence of log resolutions.